Skip to Content Top

 Reach out to our law office today at (239) 309-2006 or reach out online to request a case evaluation with one of our attorneys to talk to our Naples divorce attorneys about your divorce and find out how we can help you.

-What is the Difference Between Simplified and Traditional Dissolution of Marriage?
+The Difference Between Simplified and Traditional Dissolution of Marriage

 For those seeking a divorce in Florida, the state provides both simplified dissolution and traditional dissolution of marriage.
-Depending on the details of your circumstances, one may be more appropriate for you than the other.
+Depending on your circumstances, one option may be better suited for you than the other.

 If you are seeking a simplified dissolution, you will need to meet the following requirements: